AlibabaCloudDocs/ros/intl.en-US/Resource Types/HBR/ALIYUN::HBR::RestoreJob.md

 -   Status: the status of the restore job.
 -   SourceType: the type of the source file.
 -   RestoreId: the ID of the restore job.
--   ErrorMessage: The error message returned due to the restore task exception.
+-   ErrorMessage: the error message for the restore job.
--   The type of the destination file.
+-   RestoreType: the type of the file after restoration.

 ## Examples